AndrewCRichards/TetriPiSense/README.md

 the pygame representation of the display to the representation used by sense_hat's set_pixels() method.

-The falling block and/or the [virtual] pixel matrix (pygame.Surface) feel like they could become proper objects in a more object-oriented implementation, but I've not found time for that and probably won't.
-Anyone?

-Unit or other tests are also conspicuously absent here but would be very worthwhile, even if only part of the code lends itself to this.
+Unit or other tests are conspicuously absent here but would be very worthwhile, even if only part of the code lends itself to this.